TinasheMuzenda/MuzzEstate/ReadMe.md

 # MuzzEstate - README

 ## Overview
 MuzzEstate is a comprehensive real estate platform designed to facilitate transactions in residential, commercial, land, and warehouse properties.
-Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), MuzzEstate aims to provide a seamless user experience for buyers, sellers, and agents.
+Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), MuzzEstate aims to provide a seamless user experience for buyers, sellers and agents.

 ## Features
-- **Property Listings**: Users can browse a wide range of properties categorized as residential, commercial, land, and warehouses.
+- **Property Listings**: Users can browse a wide range of properties categorized as residential, commercial, land and warehouses.
 - **User Authentication**: Secure sign-up and login functionalities for users to manage their profiles and listings.
 - **Payment Integration**: Supports multiple payment methods including Stripe and PayPal, as well as cash transactions.
-- **Property Management**: Administrators can add, update, or delete property listings and manage user accounts.
+- **Property Management**: Administrators can add, update or delete property listings and manage user accounts.
-- **Search and Filters**: Advanced search capabilities with filters for location, price range, property type, and more.
+- **Search and Filters**: Advanced search capabilities with filters for location, price range, property type and more.
-- **Responsive Design**: The application is optimized for desktop, tablet, and mobile devices.
+- **Responsive Design**: The application is optimized for desktop, tablet and mobile devices.

 ## Technologies Used
 - **Frontend**: React.js